charliegdev/reading-list/render-props.md

 <UsedWith x={x} y={y} />
 ```

-inside `<TrackerWithAnything />` component, we're restricting the shape of customized view logic: `<UsedWith />` is designed to take in another React component that also accpets exactly an `x` prop and a `y` prop.
+inside `<TrackerWithAnything />` component, we're restricting the shape of customized view logic: `<UsedWith />` is designed to take in another React component that also accepts exactly an `x` prop and a `y` prop.
 Take a look at our `<Cat />` component and `<CoordDisplay />` component; they have to be written that way to be used with `<TrackerWithAnything />`.
 What if our component wants a 3rd prop?
 It's hard to pass that in.
 Here is an example: we have a new component, `<ComplicatedCat />`, that requires a 3rd prop:

 ```javascript
 // ComplicatedCat.jsx